This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Respect the animals

 Responsible travel also consists of supporting eco-tourism.
 Many places will harm animals in exchange for profits.
-I’m sure we’ve all seen the pictures of tigers being put to sleep all so people can pet them and take pictures with them… or riding elephants.
-These are horrendous forms of tourism and in my opinion, should NOT be supported.
+There are places that put animals to sleep just so people can pet them and take pictures with them.
+These are horrendous forms of tourism that only create a torturous environment for the animals.
+In our opinion, the best way to observe animals is in their natural habitat, which might require some safety precautions, but will surely be a sight to behold.

 Learn the basics of the local language

 Another great way to be a responsible traveler is to learn the basics of a local language.
-I’m not saying you need to take a full course and become fluent, but at least learn enough to get you by during your trip.
-Simple things like hello, thank you, how much, and goodbye can get you pretty far.
+You do not need to take a full course and become fluent, but it is a great idea to at least learn enough to get you by during your trip.
+Simple things like hello, thank you, goodbye, or questions like what, where and how can get you pretty far.

 Educate others to be responsible travelers

 Being a responsible traveler might come naturally to some, but others may just not be aware of the implications their actions can have when they are abroad.
-If you see someone unintentionally doing something that is detrimental to the environment or to the local people and culture, perhaps mention something in a friendly way.
+If you see someone unintentionally doing something that is detrimental to the environment or to the local people and culture, do not hesitate to mention something in a friendly way.